sumeetmathpati/cs-gate/_dbms/file-organization/b-and-b-plus-tree.md

 - While we could really go to next node to get that element.
     - Example to seach a page in a book, we go to that page by log(n).
 But to go to the next page of that current page we just flip the page and do not search by log(n).
         - But that's not possible in B-tree.
+- In B-tree we don't need pointers in the leaf nodes.
+    - Because in B-tree a leaf node will always be a leaf node, it will never be the internal node (its data can change).
+    - Hence it's a wastage of memory.

 # B+ Tree